16 Text Analysis 2

 Inverse Document Frequency (for a term across documents): \(idf\) \(\text{ln}\left(\frac{n_{\text{documents}}}{n_{\text{documents containing term}}}\right)\)

-\(tf-idf\) (for a term in one document of out multiple documents) \(tf\)-\(idf\) \(tf \times idf\)
+\(tf-idf\) (for a term in one document within a collection of documents) \(tf-idf\) \(tf \times idf\)

 Important

-The tf-idf is a heuristic measure of the relative importance of a term to a single document out of a collection of documents
+The \(tf-idf\) is a heuristic measure of the relative importance of a term to a single document out of a collection of documents

 • These are the base formulas and they (or some extensions) are used in multiple NLP processes.